qzweng/qzweng.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My research interests broadly span AI Infrastructure, Machine Learning Systems, and Cloud Computing, with a special focus on GPU cluster management and **large-scale model training, inference, and fine-tuning**.
+My research interests broadly span AI Infrastructure, Machine Learning Systems, and Cloud Computing, with a special focus on **GPU cluster optimization** and **large-scale model training, inference, and fine-tuning**.

-I joined Shanghai AI Laboratory after receiving the Ph.D. degree (2022) in Computer Science and Engineering from [The Hong Kong University of Science and Technology](https://hkust.edu.hk/), supervised by Prof. [Wei Wang](https://www.cse.ust.hk/~weiwa/).
-I had been a Research Intern (2020) on cluster management in [Alibaba](https://www.alibabagroup.com/en-US) for over two years.
-Before that, I obtained the B.Eng. degree (2017) from [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/) and studied (2015) in [UC Berkeley](https://www.berkeley.edu/).
+I have been leading the AI Infra team at the Institute of Artificial Intelligence, China Telecom ([TeleAI](https://www.linkedin.com/company/the-institute-of-artificial-intelligence-china-telecom-teleai/)) since 2024.
+Before that, I joined [Shanghai AI Laboratory](https://www.shlab.org.cn/) in 2023 after earning my Ph.D. in Computer Science and Engineering from [The Hong Kong University of Science and Technology](https://hkust.edu.hk/) in 2022, where I was advised by Prof. [Wei Wang](https://www.cse.ust.hk/~weiwa/).
+As a Research Intern at [Alibaba](https://www.alibabagroup.com/en-US), I worked on cluster management for over two years (2020).
+I hold a B.Eng. degree from [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/) and also spent time studying at [UC Berkeley](https://www.berkeley.edu/) in 2015.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.